-In November 2019, Sojitz became the first Japanese company to acquire the ISO 37001 certification, an international standard for anti-bribery management systems.
+In addition, Sojitz became the first Japanese company to acquire the ISO 37001 certification, an international standard for anti-bribery management systems.

-Meanwhile in July 2019, Sojitz formulated the Sojitz Group Basic Policy on Sanctions and Export Controls, in an effort to develop a safeguard structure against the risks associated with the violations of sanctions and export controls in Japan and overseas.
+Furthermore, Sojitz formulated the Sojitz Group Basic Policy on Sanctions and Export Controls, in an effort to develop a safeguard structure against the risks associated with the violations of sanctions and export controls in Japan and overseas.